-Health and Safety practices
+Our Health and Safety and Environment Policy

 Australian 4WD & Advanced Driver Education has a comprehensive Occupational Health, Safety and Environment Policy and a Driver Risk Assessment Procedures which demonstrates that A4ADE is serious about the health and safety of training participants, whilst protecting the environment and their vehicles.
 This compliance with Government guidelines, therefore providing a service, which meets many stringent criteria.

 The Director of A4ADE has developed all of A4ADE Policies and Procedures, as follows:

 To ensure that this policy and practice met the appropriate standards, A4ADE underwent a compliance audit by Arnolds and Associates Pty LTD against the Australia and New Zealand Health and Safety Standard.
 A4ADE achieved a high degree of compliance, demonstrating that participants are undertaking a credible and viable Course that meets national and Government standards.

 A4ADE has prepared these documents to assist Trainers and Trainees in the assessment and control of risks associated with Defensive Driving and off road 4WD, Driver Training, and to ensure that a standard set of policies and procedures are in place across the Organisation for health, safety and environmental management.
 These policy, guidelines and procedures acknowledge that advanced driver training activities, are likely to involve risk and that these risks be minimised or eliminated.